 Parent Engagement/Involvement Policy

-The staff of Barbers Hill Early Childhood Center believes meeting the needs of individual students and involving parents in the instructional process are important in helping students succeed.
+The staff of Barbers Hill Pre-K Center believes meeting the needs of individual students and involving parents in the instructional process are important in helping students succeed.
 In keeping with the brand of Excellence the Barbers Hill name carries, the purpose of this grant is to raise the bar by teaching parents to reinforce the practical things they can do to help ensure their children become strong readers and learners.
 We will involve the caregivers of children so the adult family members can gain a deeper understanding of the importance of their role in the education of their children.
 In order to promote parent involvement, the following policy has been developed.

 Policy Development and Distribution